[?] Subscribe To This Site

 Features of the Scor-It

-This one is just a little larger than 12 x 12, and will handle a 12 x 12 sheet of paper or card stock very nicely.
+This Score it tool is just a little larger than 12 x 12, and will handle a 12 x 12 sheet of paper or card stock very nicely.
 They also make a 24" and 36" board as well as a smaller mini-board 9" x 6" which is great to take to crops and also for card making.

 There is a centering ruler bar across the top with the "0" inch mark in the center making it very easy to position your paper for a score down the middle.